antonvh/LMS-uart-esp/Libraries/UartRemote/MicroPython/README.md

 # Example application
 ## Slave code
-On the slave, the following code is used;
+On the slave, the following code is used (e.g. on ESP8266):
 ```python
 def led(v):
     print('led')